algofanatics/algofanatics-website/src/content/blog/blockchain-concepts.md

 ## 47 how many bytes make a word in ethereum system
 In the Ethereum system, a "word" refers to 32 bytes or 256 bits.
 This is a fundamental data size used within the Ethereum Virtual Machine (EVM) for storage, memory, and computational operations.
 Ethereum's EVM is designed to work with words of this size, and many of its operations are based on 256-bit values.

+## Explain the difference between Optimistic rollups and ZK rollups

+Optimistic rollups trade security for speed while ZK (Zero Knowledge) rollups trade speed for security.

+Rollups in general are layer 2 scalability solutions where the execution of transactions is taken off the main chain.
+The layer 1 chain will be used to keep ledger state and provide consensus.
+It can execute many more transactions within the same block period.
+Rollups have to put some sort of deposit on the layer one chain so that they can have economic security.

+In **Optimistic rollups** the transaction execution is verified by other verifiers and they can submit a fraud-proof if they find any thing wrong with the transaction.
+The withdrawal of funds only happens if there is no dispute.

+In **ZK rollups** a cryptographic proof of correct execution of transactions is also submitted along with the updated state and transaction data.
+This proof is automatically verified at the layer one so that no dispute or fraud proof is necessary.